Hiking in West Marin

 and eventually to Alamere Falls.
 Watch for poison oak on this part of the trail, as the path is not maintained.
 Hike down to the upper portion of the falls to get a memorable view of the falls dropping off the bluffs.

 If you are feeling surefooted, scramble down the cliff to the beach to get the full magnitude of the falls as it takes its last drop of 40 feet onto the beach sand.
 Rain and tides can make access tricky, so plan accordingly.
-Dogs OK on leash.

 North on Shoreline Hwy past Stinson Beach and left on the unmarked Bolinas-Olema Rd.
 Continue left at the Horseshoe Hill Rd intersection.
 Right on Mesa and continue several miles to the Palomarin trailhead parking lot (the last mile on dirt road).